The Marlowe

 Information is collected in the following ways:

 • When you visit our website: where we collect information about how you interact with our show pages and content.
+We may collect your automatically populated IP address which records the date and time of your visit to the website, the referring website (if provided) and your internet browser version.

 • When we send you a mailing: where we store a record of this.
 In the case of emails, we also store a record of which emails you have opened and which links that you have clicked on.
 This helps us to make sure that our communications with you are relevant and effective.